and other relevant information

 notes on Braintree and Witham Times (oncomputer I think

+Books and booklets and articles would provide a good source for additional information for the website.
 Pamphlets, many real ones in my two small boxes.
-Ideally typed out, or failing that, photocopies with tags to pick out key words.
+Ideally typed out, or failing that, scans with tags to pick out key words.